Health & Nutrition

 Pregnant & Lactating Women

-Babies should be born and develop in good health.
-AEE Rwanda works with mothers and mothers-to-be.
-AEE Rwanda helps women access ante-natal and post-natal education and care, and supports breastfeeding mothers with training, advice, and access to healthcare services when needed.
+Babies should be born and grow in good health.
+AEE Rwanda works with mothers and mothers-to-be, helping them access antenatal and postnatal education and care.
+We also support breastfeeding mothers with training, advice, and access to healthcare services when needed.

-A balanced nutritious diet is essential to pregnant women and mothers.
-AEE's nutritional programs (below) give women the knowledge and the means to prepare healthy meals for themselves, their babies, and families.
+A balanced, nutritious diet is essential for pregnant women and mothers.
+AEE’s nutritional programs provide women with the knowledge and resources to prepare healthy meals for themselves, their babies, and their families.

 Infant Health

-AEE Rwanda works with our early childhood centers, health centers, and community health workers to screen infants for stunting, malnutrition, and developmental problems.
-Infants with serious problems are referred to local health services; however, most issues - especially nutritional - are resolved through community health workers and volunteers working with parents on providing a balanced diet.
+AEE Rwanda works with early childhood centers, health centers, and community health workers to screen infants for stunting, malnutrition, and developmental issues.
+Infants with serious conditions are referred to local health services however, most issues especially nutritional ones are addressed through community health workers and volunteers who work with parents to ensure a balanced diet.

 Nutritional Education

-All children should be adequately nourished.
-AEE Rwanda includes nutrition components across projects including early childhood development centers (ECD), savings and self-help groups, and improved agriculture.
-We provide practical training in nutrition through household, school and community kitchen garden projects.
-Our community health workers attached to nutrition groups teach mothers how to grow and find the foods necessary for an affordable balanced diet, and parents share information at regular community kitchen events.
+Ensuring that all children receive adequate nourishment is essential.
+AEE Rwanda integrates nutrition-focused initiatives across projects, including early childhood development centers (ECD), savings and self-help groups, and improved agriculture programs.
+We provide practical training in nutrition through household, school, and community-based kitchen garden projects.
+Community health workers, attached to nutrition groups, teach mothers how to grow and source foods necessary for an affordable, balanced diet.
+Parents also share information and tips at regular community kitchen events.

 Sexual & Reproductive Health

-Adolescents and youth should know about and exercise their sexual and reproductive rights and health.
-AEE Rwanda projects educate female and male youth in sexual health and rights through both mixed-sex groups and female only safe-space groups.
-Mentors and linkage facilitators become trusted advisors to the youth members, and can refer youths to health services where needed.
+Adolescents and youth should understand and exercise their sexual and reproductive rights and health.
+AEE Rwanda projects educate both female and male youth on sexual health and rights through mixed-gender groups and female-only safe-space groups.
+Mentors and linkage facilitators serve as trusted advisors to youth members and can refer them to health services when needed.

-Anti-gender-based violence (GBV) is prominent in AEE Rwanda projects for all ages.
-Community volunteers will work with families to understand and address causes of conflict, and will work with local authorities to ensure that reporting channels are known and accessible.
+Anti-gender-based violence (GBV) prevention is a key component of AEE Rwanda’s projects for all ages.
+Community volunteers work with families to understand and address causes of conflict and collaborate with local authorities to ensure that reporting channels are known and accessible.

 HIV